achille-martin/pyqt-crom/README.md

 * [Pyqtdeploy](https://riverbankcomputing.com/software/pyqtdeploy/intro) documentation is almost non-existent
 * The size of generated apps is usually bigger than expected, because they need to include a Python interpreter if not available on the OS (e.g. Android apps).

-:sunglasses: The aforementioned limitations constitute obstacles that can be tackled by PyQt-CroM.
+The aforementioned limitations constitute obstacles that can be tackled by PyQt-CroM.

 <a id="toc"></a>
 ## Table of Contents